sergeiissaev/net_worth/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a copy of the tool follow these steps.

 ### Installation